moneyhoardersglobalnetwork/mhgn-hoarding-gateway/README.md

 We will soon redeploy all contracts on Amoy and follow current distribution as much as possible to simulate real-world scenarios.
 BOP by MHGN was first deployed on Polygon Mainnet and Amoy is a fresh estnet to build out the MHGN ecosystem more.

 ## How to use the MHGN Hoarding Gateway

+## ToDoList

+Work on Social Login integration
+Work on built-in price feeds using ChainLink
+Work on in app DEX for Native token swaps